SandBlock/vscode-symfony-ux-twig-component/README.md

 Click on either the namespace part or the component name in a Twig component tag to navigate to the corresponding PHP class or Twig template file.
 For example, in `<twig:Content:Menu:MenuItemCard />`, you can click on either `Content:Menu` or `MenuItemCard` to navigate.

+When you click on a component tag:
-When both the component file and template file are found, a quick pick menu will appear allowing you to:
+- If both the PHP component file and Twig template file are found, a quick pick menu will appear allowing you to choose which file(s) to open
+- If only one file is found (either the PHP component or Twig template), it will open directly

+#### Modifier Key + Click Navigation

+There are two ways to use the modifier key with click navigation:

+1. **Keyboard Shortcut**:
+   - On macOS: Press ⌘F12 (Cmd+F12) when your cursor is on a component tag
+   - On Windows/Linux: Press Alt+F12 when your cursor is on a component tag

+   This will show the quick pick menu with options to:
-- Open the component file
+   - Open the PHP component file
-- Open the template file
+   - Open the Twig template file
    - Open both files in separate tabs

-If only one file is found (either the component or template), it will open directly without showing the menu.

-You can also right-click on a component tag and select "Navigate to Twig Component" from the context menu.
+2. **Context Menu**: Right-click on a component tag and select "Navigate to Twig Component (Show Menu)" from the context menu.

+This is useful when you want to choose which file to open, even if only one file type is found.

 The extension will search for the component in the configured locations (see Extension Settings).